 Assembly of the Picton looks straightforward enough.
 It's delivered in pre assembled wall, floor and roof panels and these should all fit together without any great difficulty or drama for anyone with a basic knowledge of diy.
 Just don't forget to apply a decorative/preservative finish at the time.
 An untreated timber building will very quickly take on a worn and weathered appearance once erected and exposed to the elements, not to mention its susceptibility to attack by rot and pests.

 In all, as a corner summerhouse slightly higher up the economy model scale, the Picton shouldn't let you down.
 If you're attracted to the large windows you might also have a look at the Premier version of the Standard and Premier 7x7, Barclay 7x7 and the Cranbourne (though the Barclay does have an OSB roof and the Cranbourne an OSB roof and floor.
 You can usually find these summerhouses available a little cheaper that the Picton and depending on your tase and priorities they may offer a better option.
 Bear in mind that in our opinion, the Picton without the pressure treated option doesn't really justify a significantly higher price tag than, say, the Premier 7x7 or perhaps a Tiger Vista.
-We'd recommend also checking out the Larkspur, Oxhill and Bancroft.
-They tend to be closer to the Picton on price and offer similar dimensions with an apex roof.
+We'd recommend also checking out the Larkspur which offers similar dimensions with an apex roof.

 We've given the Picton 4 stars to reflect its usual selling price and the wooden floor and roof as a feature of the otherwise budget construction.
 Add an extra half star if you take the pressure treated option.